samdai/max-zookeeper-boshrelease/README.md

 ## Disclaimer

 This is a development release and a work in progress.
 Please log issues.
-This release has been tested against AWS EC2 and OpenStack BOSH CPIs (Cloud Provider Interface).
+This release has been tested against AWS EC2

 ## Copyright and Credits